dcmri/dcmri/docs/source/generated/examples/e2e/plot_wex.rst

 Simulation setup
 ----------------
 First we set up the simulation by importing the necessary packages and defining the constants that will be fixed throughout.
-The script uses the models `~dcmri.AortaSignal8b` (arterial input function), `~dcmri.EToftsFXSSC` (fast water exchange), `~dcmri.EToftsNXSSC` (no water exchange) and `~dcmri.EToftsSSC` (any water exchange).
+The script uses the models `~dcmri.AortaChCSS` (arterial input function), `~dcmri.EToftsSSC` (no and fast water exchange) and `~dcmri.EToftsWXSS` (any water exchange).
 The models are renamed at import for code readability, using a naming convention that is unambiguous within the scope of this script.

 ..
-GENERATED FROM PYTHON SOURCE LINES 17-52
+GENERATED FROM PYTHON SOURCE LINES 17-43

 .. code-block:: Python